anyscale/academy/README.md

 <img src="images/raysummit-horizontal-white-banner-full.png" alt="Ray Summit 2020"/>
 </a>

-## Building a Docker Images
+## Building Docker Images

 > **NOTE:** At this time, the Docker images only run on the Anyscale platform!!

 Use the script `tools/make-docker-images.sh` to create two Docker images, `academy-base` and `academy-all`.
 Use the `--help` option to see the arguments and environment variables it uses.
 For example, to use a tagged GitHub release of the Academy code, `v1.2.3`:

 ```
-$ tools/make-docker-image.sh GIT_TAG=v1.2.3
+$ tools/make-docker-image.sh GIT_TAG=v2.0.0-RC1 DOCKER_TAGS="2.0.0.1" latest"
 ```

-This creates two Docker images with two copies of each one tagged `1.2.3` and `latest`.
+This creates two Docker images, each of which is has two "virtual" copies tagged `2.0.0.1` and `latest`.
 (The copies are identical, so no extra space is actually used.)
-They are also uploaded to Anyscale's Docker Hub:
+They are also uploaded to Anyscale's Docker Hub.
+If you omit the `DOCKER_TAGS` argument, the `GIT_TAG` is used with the `v` removed as the image tag.

 One image is `anyscale/academy-base`, which has everything except the tutorials themselves.
 It has the required Anaconda environment setup and configured Jupyter Lab environment, etc. The `base` image takes a while to build, but it should only need rebuilding for each new Ray release.
 The Docker file used is `docker/Dockerfile-academy-base`.
 Note that a Conda environment is created in this build using `./environment-docker.yml`.

 The second image is `anyscale/academy-all`, which is built upon `academy-base`.
 It has the tutorial materials and builds very quickly compared to `base`.
 The Docker file used is `docker/Dockerfile-academy-all`.

-Use `all` or no arguments (the `make` targets) to build both images and upload them to Docker Hub. _You must run `docker login --username ...` before building the upload targets._
+Use `all` or no arguments (the `make` targets) to build both images and push them to Docker Hub. _You must run `docker login --username ...` before building the `*-upload` targets described next._

 Here are the "interesting" targets you might specify to fine tune what's done: